Digital Nomad Life in Varna, Bulgaria

 What do people find most challenging about the culture in Varna?

 "Expats in Varna often find the language barrier to be the most challenging aspect of the local culture.
 As Bulgarian is not a widely spoken language, it can be difficult for expats to communicate with locals.
 Additionally, the local customs and traditions can be difficult to understand and navigate for those who are not familiar with them.
-Expats may also find the slower pace of life in Varna to be a challenge, as it can be difficult to adjust to the more relaxed lifestyle," said one person in Varna.
+Expats may also find the slower pace of life in Varna to be a challenge, as it can be difficult to adjust to the more relaxed lifestyle," remarked one member in Varna.

 What residency documents or visas did I need if I will be in Varna for a while?